-Tests are very important part of every app.
+Tests are very important part of every app, I proved it here.
 There are different ways of testing your application but today I want to focus on acceptance tests – without technical details this time.

 While unit tests are focused on a low level of interaction, acceptance tests are focused on a high level of interaction.
 What does it mean?
 If you have a guestbook application you may want to test the following scenario: user inputs comment and invalid email address, the user submits a form, user see an error message – you test the process and the way an app is working from the perspective of the user.
 If you would want to test the same scenario using unit tests you would probably start with testing class responsible for email validation or controller responsible for receiving and processing the user request.